-5.3.1 Brown hares will be most susceptible to the generic impacts outlined in paragraphs 5.2.2 to 5.2.10 in the vicinity of Hillhead of Derbeth - Habitat Areas N13 and N17 (chainage 315000 - 316500) and Standingstones Wood - Habitat Areas N33 and N34 (chainage 319000-320000), these being the areas with greatest hare activity in the study area (see Figures 10.10).
+Brown hares would be most susceptible to the generic impacts outlined above, in the vicinity of Hillhead of Derbeth - Habitat Areas N13 and N17 (ch315000-316500) and Standingstones Wood - Habitat Areas N33 and N34 (ch319000-320000), these being the areas with greatest hare activity in the study area (see Figures 10.10a-d).
 In particular, hares may be prevented from reaching valuable woodland habitat such as Standingstones Wood, which could influence winter survival rates.
-Approximately 220ha of terrestrial habitat will be lost to the operational scheme, much of this being of medium value to hares.
+Approximately 68.29ha of terrestrial habitat would be lost to the operational scheme, much of this being of medium value to hares (refer to Table 11 in the Terrestrial Habitats report (Appendix A10.1) for information regarding specific habitat loss).

-5.4 Impact Assessment Summary
+5.4 Potential Impact Summary